 On August 13, 2020, Parent and HL jointly engaged Fearnley Securities Inc. ("Fearnley") as joint lead manager in connection with the private placement of Class A Ordinary Shares.
 As of August 25, 2020, Parent entered into subscription agreements with the PIPE Investors to issue an aggregate of 2,450,000 Class A Ordinary Shares at a price of \$10.25 per share, for aggregate gross proceeds to Parent of \$25,112,500.
-On December 10, 2020, in connection with the consummation of the Transactions, Fearnley was paid an aggregate of \$944,476, which represented a success fee of 3.5% of the gross proceeds received from sale of the Class A Ordinary Shares by Fearnley, and an additional 50% of 3.5% of the gross proceeds received from the sale of Class A Ordinary Shares introduced by persons other than Fearnley, an additional discretionary fee of 0.25% of the aggregate gross proceeds received from the sale of the Class A Ordinary Shares, and reimbursement of Fearnley's legal expenses.
+On December 10, 2020, in connection with the consummation of the Transactions, Fearnley was paid an aggregate of \$944,476, which represented a success fee of 3.5% of the gross proceeds received from sale of the Class A Ordinary Shares by Fearnley, and an additional 50% of 3.5% of the gross proceeds received from the sale of Class A Ordinary Shares, and reimbursement of Fearnley's legal expenses.